cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.QueryIncentivizedPacketsRequest"></a>

 ### QueryIncentivizedPacketsRequest
-QueryIncentivizedPacketRequest is the request type for querying for all incentivized packets
+QueryIncentivizedPacketsRequest is the request type for querying for all incentivized packets

 | Field | Type | Label | Description |